 Mechanical Cold Pressing has also been used traditionally for extraction of RBO.
 The benefit of using this method is that it does make use of chemicals or heat.

-Contraindication for using Rice Bran Oil
+Contraindications or Possible Side Effects of using Rice Bran Oil

 1/5.
 Rice bran carrier oil is used only for cosmetic application purposes and it shall not be consumed.
 Therefore, it is also suggested to keep it away from the reach of children.

 2/5.
 Before applying it on skin, allergy check on skin shall be performed.
 Simply take a small patch of oil on some part of the skin and observe it for 2 days (48 hours).

 3/5.
 Body takes time to adjust to rice bran oil.
 So, if there is an flatulence, gas or discomfort in stomach or itching or rashes on skin, then it shall not be used.

 4/5.
 People suffering from anaemia, intestinal ulcers, or have problem in swallowing or digesting shall not use RBO.